 Types of Journals

-Many people need a little more guidance on their journey to self-enlightenment, and that’s where the different types of journals can come into play.
-Many of these journals are designed for a specific purpose, whether that means reaching a certain weight loss goal or remembering your dreams each night.
+Sometimes, you need a little more guidance on your journey to self-enlightenment, and that’s where the different types of journals can be helpful.

-These specific journals will often have prompts, images, quotes, and other design elements specifically related to the journal’s purpose.
-A food journal may have a calorie chart, while a gratitude journal may have prompts relating to thankfulness.
-Every journal is different though, one brand of gratitude journal may offer things that a different brand doesn’t offer.
+These journals will often have prompts, images, quotes, and other design elements specifically related to the journal’s purpose.
+A food journal may have a calorie chart, while a gratitude journal may have prompts regarding thankfulness.
+Every journal is different, though.
+One brand of gratitude journal may offer things that another brand doesn’t provide.

-A gratitude journal is a journal that is made specifically to help you with gratitude and thankfulness.
-Promptly journals has a wonderful gratitude journal that is filled with prompts on self-reflection.
-The journal is designed to help you realize all the wonderful things you have going on in your life and helps you be thankful for those things.
+A gratitude journal is a journal made specifically to help you with gratitude and thankfulness.
+Promptly journals has a beautiful gratitude journal filled with prompts on self-reflection.
+The journal will help you realize all the wonderful things you have going on in your life and enables you to be thankful for those things.

-A memory journal is designed to help us remember important events in our lives.
+A memory journal can help us remember important events in our lives.
 It’s akin to a diary, where you write down what you want to remember, but I think it can be much more than that.

-I consider a memory journal to be a cross between a journal and a scrapbook.
-I write significant events down, doodle, add images, and tape memorabilia like concert tickets or other random scraps.
+I consider a memory journal a cross between a journal and a scrapbook.
+I write significant events down, doodle, add images, and tape memorabilia like concert tickets or random scraps.

-The great thing about a memory journal is that it can be whatever you want it to be.
+The great thing about a memory journal is that it can be whatever you want.
 You can get a blank journal and use it as a memory journal, or you can go to a craft store like Michaels and get some scrapbooking stuff and turn your memory journal into an image-filled scrapbook.
 Journaling is a personal experience, and the right way to do it is whatever way works for you.

-Food journals are designed to help you on your weight loss journey.
-In this type of journal, you write down your meals – which includes everything you ate for breakfast, lunch, dinner, and any snacks, and you write down their calories.
-This helps you get an idea of how many calories you are consuming each week.
+Food journals can help you on your weight loss journey.
+In this type of journal, you write down your meals, including everything you ate for breakfast, lunch, dinner, and any snacks.
+You also record the calories to get an idea of how many calories you consume each week.

 If you want a journal that will help you remember your travel experiences, keep track of your bucket list destinations, and help you find new and exciting places to visit, you need a travel journal.

 Typically, when I travel, I prefer to bring a small pocket-sized journal that is easy to carry.
-I just want to jot down my memories and any information that could be useful to you all when I write about it in the travel section!
-For this, I recommend a small Moleskine journal that you can get at Barnes & Noble.
-Moleskine is durable, so it won’t get destroyed if it gets shuffled around in your backpack a bit!
+I want to jot down my memories and any information that could be useful to you all when I write about it in the travel section!
+I recommend a small Moleskine journal that you can get at Barnes & Noble.
+Moleskine is durable, so it won’t get destroyed if it gets shuffled around in your backpack!

-However, my best friend bought me an amazing prompt-filled travel journal as a gift last Christmas.
-It’s called a Travel Listography, and it’s designed to help you explore the world with lists.
-It has prompts and lists ideas for tons of different things that I wouldn’t have even considered, like the best neighborhoods I’ve visited and most interesting historical cemeteries.
+However, my best friend bought me a fantastic prompt-filled travel journal last Christmas.
+It’s called a Travel Listography, and it helps you explore the world with lists.
+It has prompts and lists ideas for tons of things that I wouldn’t have even considered, like the best neighborhoods I’ve visited and the most interesting historical cemeteries.
 It’s a fun way to look at traveling from a different perspective.

-A grief journal is designed to help you heal from a traumatic event.
-Usually, this includes the loss of a loved one or difficulty starting a family.
-These journals come with prompts designed to help you work through the complicated emotions that come with loss.
+A grief journal helps you heal from a traumatic event.
+These events might include losing a loved one or difficulty starting a family.
+Grief journals come with prompts designed to help you work through the complicated emotions inherent with loss.

-While it’s heartbreaking that this journal is needed, the fact is many of us go through loss.
+While it’s heartbreaking that this journal is needed, the fact is many of us experience loss.
 A grief journal can help us process that loss.
 Promptly journals offer the most in-depth selection of grief journals that I have seen.
-If you are in need, this is a good place to start.
+If you are in need, this is an excellent place to start.

-Artists and creatives alike use art journals to jot down ideas and sketch out prototypes.
-These journals are designed for doodling!
-Sometimes artists just want to do a quick sketch of an idea they were considering or write notes about the next masterpiece they are going to create.
-A journal is a perfect place for an artist to collect their thoughts and keep their projects on track.
+Artists and creatives use art journals to jot down ideas and sketch out prototypes.
+These journals are made for doodling!
+Sometimes artists want to do a quick sketch of an idea they were considering or write notes about the next masterpiece they will create.
+A journal is a perfect place for artists to collect their thoughts and keep their projects on track.

 Traditional, unlined journals are best for art journals, but you need to make sure you’re getting something made for art.
 The paper in art journals is generally thicker than in traditional journals so that you can experiment with different mediums right on the journal pages without ruining the book.
-The visual journal, available on Amazon, is a great choice for a blank art journal.
-Michaels also has an amazing selection of art journals, sketch pads, and drawing books available.
+The visual journal, available on Amazon, is an excellent choice for a blank art journal.
+Michaels also has a fantastic selection of art journals, sketch pads, and drawing books.

 A meditation journal will help guide you through your meditative process.
 Some might have prompts for setting intentions for your meditation, while others may ask that you reflect upon the thoughts you had while meditating.

-A dream journal is meant to help you remember and understand your dreams.
+A dream journal helps you remember and understand your dreams.
 I keep a dream journal under my bed so I can grab it first thing in the morning and write down everything I remember from the night’s escapades.
 Usually, I don’t remember my dreams, so I don’t have much to write down, but I’m glad it’s there when I need it!

-The knock knock dream journal available on Amazon has prompts and other activities dedicated to helping you understand your dreams.
-It’s a fun take on a dream journal for those who really want to get into understanding their subconscious.
+The knock-knock dream journal available on Amazon has prompts and other activities dedicated to helping you understand your dreams.
+It’s a fun take on a dream journal for those who want to understand their subconscious.

 A Hunter’s Journal

-Although this is just for fun, it also showcases the fact that there are journals for every possible thing you can imagine.
+Although this is just for fun, it also showcases that there are journals for every possible thing you can imagine.

 A Journal For Everything

-Journaling is a great habit to get into, regardless of why you are choosing to start.
-Hopefully, this post gave you some awesome inspiration and ideas on why you should start journaling.
+Journaling is a great habit to get into, regardless of why you choose to start.
+Hopefully, this post gave you some fabulous inspiration and ideas on why you should start journaling.

 The cool thing about journaling is that there is something for everyone.
-There is a specific journal type to fit a plethora of different needs, some that I’ve probably never even heard of!
-And, if there isn’t a specific journal type, a regular lined or blank journal will do the job!
+There is a specific journal type to fit many different needs, some of which I’ve probably never even heard of!
+And, if there isn’t a particular type of journal, a regular lined or blank journal will do the job!
 So grab your journal and get started today!

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.